How to write a great LinkedIn profile

 Endorsements are the skills that LinkedIn suggests you have to your connections and might not be things you actually want to be endorsed for.

-For example, people may endorse you for your minute taking skills but you may not want to offer minute taking as one of your VA services.
+For example, people may endorse you for your minute taking skills, but you may not want to offer minute taking as one of your VA services.

 Get recommendations

-People often find testimonials hard to write so you could request that they mention a specific skill or trait.
+People often find testimonials hard to write, so you could request that they mention a specific skill or trait.
 It’s far better for a testimonial to say that you are efficient, reliable and cost-effective than that you were friendly or nice to work with, for example.

 I have a post on how to get testimonials when you’re just starting out that will help you with this.
+It includes how to write a testimonial that the other person can edit.

 Rename your contact links

-If someone clicks on your website or Instagram link does it go to an old website, a company you no longer work for, or a shonky Insta account you haven’t used in months?
-Does the link even work any more?
+If someone clicks on your website or Instagram link, does it go to an old website, a company you no longer work for, or a shonky Insta account you haven’t used in months?
+Does the link even work anymore?

-You do this by clicking the pencil on the ‘Contact and Personal Info’ section in the right-hand sidebar, selecting ‘Other’ from the dropdown menu instead of the default words ‘Company Website’, then typing the name of your website.
+You do this by clicking the pencil on the ‘Contact and Personal Info’ section in the right-hand sidebar, selecting ‘Other’ from the dropdown menu instead of the default words ‘Company Website’, and then typing the name of your website.

 Don’t connect with everyone or accept every connection request

-Personalise every connection request
+Personalise connection requests

 Use a different email address for notifications